Ram Rahman

 Ram Rahman is a noted contemporary Indian photographer and curator. based in Delhi.
 He is one of the founding members of the Safdar Hashmi Memorial Trust (SAHMAT) in New Delhi, a leader in the resistance to communal and sectarian forces in India through its public cultural action.

 Early life and education

 Ram Rahman was born in 1955 to Indrani Rahman, a classical Indian dancer, and Habib Rahman, a noted Indian architect.
 Ram Rahman completed his degree in Physics from the Massachusetts Institute of Technology.
 He also received a degree in Graphic Design from the Yale University School of Art in 1979.According to M127 he did some architecture studies in Delhi.

 Awards

-Ram Rahman received the prestigious Forbes India Art Award in the year 2014 for best "exhibition of Indian art curated on an international stage".
+Ram Rahman received the Forbes India Art Award in the year 2014 for best "exhibition of Indian art curated on an international stage".
 Ram Rahman had curated "The Sahmat Collective: Art and Activism in India since 1989" at the Smart Museum of Art, Chicago which showcased work of more than 60 artists showcasing two decades of contemporary Indian Art within the political sphere.